KCarlile/jekyll-twitter-bootstrap/README.md

 - __Q:__ This isn't the only Bootstrap-based theme for Jekyll.
 What about those other ones?
   - __A:__ At the time of creation, the other Bootstrap-based Jekyll themes didn't have the level of maturity needed or they were based on older versions of Bootstrap.

+- __Q:__ If I want my posts to be referred to as _Articles_ (or something else) instead of _Blog_, how can I make that change?
+  - __A:__ There are a few steps necessary to change your post listing name from _Blog_ to something else.
+    - Rename `blog/index.html` to `articles/index.html`
+    - In `articles/index.html`, change the name of the page from "Blog" to "Articles":
+      ```yaml
+      ---
+      # title: Blog
+      title: Articles
+      layout: blog
+      sidebar:
+        - categories
+        - tags
+      ---
+      ...
+      ```
+      The layout can remain named `blog` unless you really want to override and rename the layout.
+    - In your `_config.yml` file, change these lines from `blog` to `article`:
+      ```yaml
+      ...
+      # Add pages here to explicitly appear in this order in your navigation.
+      header_pages:
+        # - blog/index.html
+        - articles/index.html
+      ...
+      # paginate_path: "/blog/:num"
+      paginate_path: "/articles/:num"
+      # Define the post permalink format.
+      #permalink: /blog/:year/:month/:day/:title:output_ext
+      permalink: /articles/:year/:month/:day/:title:output_ext
+      ...
+      ```

 ## License